CESNET/eInfra-docs/docs.it4i/software/viz/vgl.md

 See the documentation [here][a].

 !!! info
-    VirtualGL is available on Barbora and Salomon.
+    VirtualGL is available on Barbora and Karolina.

 ## How to Use